propalparolnapervom/CLOUD/AWS/Example/EKS/Install/EKS_Install_Steps.md

 Specify this `SSH key` on the web-page then.

-Create SG with access only from your local machine, to be able to connect to the created Node, but restrict access for others.
+> NOTE: SG following SG will be created - with access only from your local machine, to be able to connect to the created Node, but restrict access for others - the EKS cluster can't work, as Nodes can't be accessed from EKS controlplain.